 - 1 tablespoon turbinado sugar, for sprinkling

-- 2 ½ teaspoons prepared espresso or water, hot
+- 1 tablespoon prepared espresso or coffee, hot

 - ¼ teaspoon pure vanilla extract

 - Combine the mashed banana, buttermilk, and vanilla into a medium bowl.
 Set aside.½ cup (1 large, ripe banana) mashed banana, ¼ cup buttermilk, cold, ½ teaspoon vanilla extract

-- Add the wet ingredients to the dry, followed by ⅓ cup of pecans and mix until everything is just moistened.
+- Beat in the banana/buttermilk mixture, and mix until everything is just moistened.
 You may have some straggly bits that aren't completely mixed in.
 That's ok.
 Don't overwork the dough.

-- Scoop the dough onto the counter and, with floured hands, work dough into a flat ball shape.
+- Scoop the dough onto the counter and, with floured hands, work dough into a 6 inch disc shape.
 The dough should be sticky.
-If it seems too dry, and won't stick together well, add 1-2 more tablespoons buttermilk.
+If it seems too dry, and won't stick together well, add another teaspoon of buttermilk.

-- Press and form the dough into an 6-inch disc and, with a sharp knife or bench scraper cut into 6 equal wedges.
+- With a sharp knife or bench scraper, cut the disc into 6 equal wedges.

 - Place the scones onto a baking sheet lined with parchment paper.
-Chill in the refrigerator for 30 minutes.
+Chill in the refrigerator for 30 - 45 minutes uncovered.

-- While the scones are chilling, heat the oven to 400F.
+- While the scones are chilling, preheat the oven to 400F.

 - Brush the tops of the scones with heavy cream.
 Sprinkle the tops with turbinado sugar.1 tablespoon heavy cream or half and half, 1 tablespoon turbinado sugar, for sprinkling

 - Drizzle the scones with the glaze and sprinkle the remaining 1 tablespoon of pecans over the scones.1 tablespoon pecans, finely chopped and toasted